Azerbaijan: Geography

-Since the independence of Azerbaijan in 1991, the Azerbaijani government has taken measures to preserve the environment of Azerbaijan.
-National protection of the environment accelerated after 2001 when the state budget increased due to new revenues provided by the Baku–Tbilisi–Ceyhan pipeline.
+Since independence in 1991, the government has taken measures to preserve the environment of Azerbaijan.
+National protection of the environment accelerated after 2001 when the state budget increased through revenues provided by the Baku–Tbilisi–Ceyhan pipeline.
 Within four years, protected areas doubled and now make up eight percent of the country's territory.
 Since 2001 the government has set up seven large reserves and almost doubled the sector of the budget earmarked for environmental protection.

 Landscape

 Azerbaijan is home to a wide variety of landscapes.
-Over half of Azerbaijan's landmass consists of mountain ridges, crests, highlands, and plateaus which rise up to hypsometric levels of 400–1000 meters (including the Middle and Lower lowlands), in some places (Talis, Jeyranchol-Ajinohur and Langabiz-Alat foreranges) up to 100–120 meters, and others from 0–50 meters and up (Qobustan, Absheron).
+Over half of the land consists of mountain ridges, crests, highlands, and plateaus which rise up to levels of 400–1,000 meters (including the middle and lower lowlands), in some places (Talis, Jeyranchol-Ajinohur and Langabiz-Alat foreranges) up to 100–120 meters, and others from 0–50 meters and up (Qobustan, Absheron).
 The rest of Azerbaijan's terrain consists of plains and lowlands.
-Hypsometric marks within the Caucasus region vary from about −28 meters at the Caspian Sea shoreline up to 4,466 meters (Bazardüzü peak).
+Elevations within the Caucasus region vary from about −28 meters at the Caspian Sea shoreline up to 4,466 meters (Bazardüzü peak).

-The formation of climate in Azerbaijan is influenced particularly by cold arctic air masses of Scandinavian anticyclone, temperate air masses of Siberian anticyclone, and Central Asian anticyclone.
-Azerbaijan's diverse landscape affects the ways air masses enter the country.
+The climate is influenced by cold arctic air masses of Scandinavian anticyclone, temperate air masses of Siberian anticyclone, and Central Asian anticyclone.
+Azerbaijan's landscape affects the ways air masses enter the country.
 The Greater Caucasus protects the country from direct influences of cold air masses coming from the north.
 That leads to the formation of subtropical climate on most foothills and plains of the country.
 Meanwhile, plains and foothills are characterized by high solar radiation rates.